Leslie "Les" Gura, LCMHC, NCC, CCTP

 he/him

 Are you stuck within a narrative you didn't count on?
 It may be causing emotional or physical pain, weariness and hopelessness.
-But narratives are only one piece of a person's overall story.
-As a lifelong writer and editor, my work after entering the counseling profession became teaming with clients to identify the narratives dominating life and also helping identify alternative, preferred narratives.
+Your present narrative, however, is just one point in time for your overall story.
+As a lifelong writer and editor, I was drawn to narrative therapy as a foundation for my work.
+I enjoy teaming with individuals and couples to identify the narratives dominating life and then helping to identify alternative, preferred narratives.
 Together, we figure out how to move toward those preferred narratives.
-It takes bravery to decide to change a narrative, and I deeply admire people who take the bold step to see a therapist.
-I'm excited to hear your every part of your story, and would like to work with you to bring insight, planning and action toward the narrative you'd like for your life.
+It takes bravery to change a narrative, and I deeply admire people who take the bold step to see a therapist.
+I'm excited to hear every part of your story, and would like to work with you to bring insight, planning and action toward the narrative you'd like for your life.

 Qualifications |